Who comes for this evaluation

 - Adolescents (12+) where a parent, school, or clinician has raised concerns

-- In-depth clinical interview covering your history, symptoms, and daily functioning
+- In-depth clinical interview covering developmental history, current symptoms, and daily functioning

 - Review of relevant records and collateral information when available